bigianb/ghidra-emotionengine/README.md

 The core MIPS/FPU/COP0 instruction are based off the MIPS32/64 processor included in Ghidra, with superfluous instructions stripped out and some instructions modified.

-The following instuction sets are currently supported
+The following instruction sets are currently supported

  1. The core MIPS instruction set
  1. The EE core instruction set